lukenovak/cs3500-software-dev-sp21/Snarl/Planning/plan.md

 their move was illegal.
 If illegal, go back to step 2.
 3a.
 The player moves are *"resolved"* meaning that the `Game` checks/updates the `Dungeon` data.
 4. The `Conductor` gets the game state from the `Game` and moves the adversaries
-3a.
+4a.
 The adversaries' moves are "resolved"
 5. If the game has not been won/lost, return to step two.

-#### Developmemt Timeline:
+#### Development Timeline:

 In terms of development, we have a number of milestones to achieve.
 Each milestone will have a "playable" demo prototype, showcasing the features added at that development step.